-This is the pre-trip newsletter for men and women of all ages from around the world joining our 2018 expeditions and walks.
+This is the pre-trip newsletter for men and women of all ages and abilities joining our 2019 expeditions and walks.

 We send this pre-trip newsletter to you in case you are already a member, are still thinking of joining, or wish to read about how we conduct our expeditions and walks.
 Thanks in advance for telling all of your friends and colleagues about what we are trying to do, and please recall we pay you or anyone you choose a 5% cash commission when you refer your friends.
 Let us join together with a friendly team of men and women of all ages from around the world for fun and adventure in the mountains.

 Please read down all of the way to the bottom of this newsletter so you do not miss anything important.
 Thank you very much and welcome to our team!

 - Organizing your Nepal and Tibet Visa

 - In Kathmandu (KTM) - arrival and departure

 - Equipment and supplies for walking and climbing

 - Sherpas and staff

 - News updates for families and friends: